prp-e/generative_ui_prompts/new_approach.md

 An these are things you should take care of:

 - Use _color names_ as in tailwind and not codes.
+- Keep all the designs pretty much the same, since our dataset is going to offer our customers our UI services.

 If you understand this, please say YES and nothing more.